kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - `DATA_SOURCE`
   - Pointer to the corresponding entry in `MonsterDataSource`
 - `DATA_URL`
-  - The url where this time series was downloaded from
+  - The URL where this time series was downloaded from
   - E.g., this is a link that will initiate a download (e.g., in case we want to go back to the source and re-download for any reason)
 - `INFO_URL`